eyulf/alexgardner.id.au/_posts/2013-02-07-home-lab-part-1.md

 titleimage: homelab1
 ---

 Something I've been working on for the past year or so is getting a home-lab setup for playing around with stuff.
-This is the first post on what will hopefully become a semi regular update.
+This is the first post on what will hopefully become a semi-regular update.
 This is currently what it looks like.

 {% include blog_image.html image="lab1" format="jpg" alt="My current Home-Lab" %}